 Proper theatre curtains, a hill of old clothes, 30 green plastic chairs, 5 performers including a 2 year-old boy and his parents.
 The audience eat ice cream, describe the history of the world from the very beginning and an air band play Guns N’ Roses… Make-believe asked tricky questions about birth, death and everything in between.

 How do we decide what’s true?
 How do we manage to live together when we disagree so wildly with each other?
-Do we separate the real from the made-up in a piece of theatre?
+How do we separate the real from the made-up in a piece of theatre?

-I wanted to make something that challenged me and those I work with (and audiences maybe) to think about where our beliefs come from and how we act upon them.
+I wanted to make something that challenged me, those I work with and audiences to think about where our beliefs come from and how we act upon them.
 The piece also became about performance.
 I’ve found myself increasingly unwilling to suspend my disbelief when I’m sat in a theatre, more likely to dwell on who the actor is and what they might be really thinking about rather than what their fictional character was saying.
 It’s only in the live encounter that I have this problem – I can lose myself in a film as thoroughly as ever.
-But when I’m in a room with real live performers I want a different kind of relationship.
+But when I’m in a room with people I want a different kind of relationship.

-I invited one of my oldest friends (Dr Michael Brady, lecturer in philosophy at Glasgow University) to join us in the process.
-I’ve known Mike since I was 19.
+I invited Professor Michael Brady of Glasgow University, one of my oldest friends, to join us in the process.
 He came into rehearsals and asked us a series of near-impossible questions.
 We scrabbled away at what we were trying to get at, discarding “believability”, “honesty” and “authenticity” en route, and arrived at an aspiration – we wanted to make a performance that had a quality of truthfulness.

-Make-believe was a piece of theatre that wore its pretence firmly on its sleeve – and, I think, somehow felt truthful despite (or indeed because of) that.”
+Make-believe was a piece of theatre that wore its pretence firmly on its sleeve – and, I think, somehow felt truthful despite or because of that.”

 Richard Gregory, Director